SarahRichards1928/knossos/_drafts/documentation.md

 #### Zooming Slice Viewports

-*   You can zoom into a slice viewport by either pressing I on your keyboard or holding down CTRL and moving your mouse wheel forward.
+*   You can zoom into a slice viewport by either pressing `I` on your keyboard or holding down `Ctrl` and moving your mouse wheel forward.
-*   You can zoom out of a slice viewport by either pressing O on your keyboard or holding down CTRL and moving your mouse wheel backward.
+*   You can zoom out of a slice viewport by either pressing `O` on your keyboard or holding down `Ctrl` and moving your mouse wheel backward.
     *   The mouse cursor has to be placed over one of the slice viewports
 *   Another possibility to zoom is to use the *Zoom and Multiresolution Settings* window.
 *   If you have a dataset with several magnifications, **Knossos** will dynamically switch between these magnifications while zooming.
-You can prevent this by checking "Lock dataset to current mag".
+You can prevent this by checking *"Lock dataset to current mag"*.

 #### Zooming 3D Viewport